wp-plugins/lastfm-live/readme.txt

 Widget to display your recently played tracks from last.fm LIVE!
 Which means the widget will display the song you are currently listening to (provided that you are scrobbling to last.fm) along with your chosen number of previously played songs.

-This is the initial release for last.fm Live with and while it has fairly limited features at this stage, it is more than stable enough for everyday use.
-Extending the feature set is still on my list of things to do sometime in the near future. ;)

-Some planned Features:

-* Choice of clientside or serverside rendering of the widget.
-* Auto updating of the tracks via ajax.
-* Different layout choices/theming support
-* Additional widgets to display "Top Artists" and "Top Tracks" etc.

 == Changelog ==

 = 0.2.5 =